nlittle-pella/fun-with-dataloaders/README.md

 ### Getting deployed

 A Terraform PR to our [AWS Repository](https://github.com/Pella-Digital-Team/aws) is required when creating a new application.
 This will provision necessary resources for your app, including an IAM User, a corresponding Policy for the user, and your database.
-The DevOps team has created a tf module you can utilize, here is an example `your-app-name.tf` to reference.
+The DevOps team has created a tf module you can utilize, here is an author `your-app-name.tf` to reference.

 ```terraform
 module "your_app_name" {